A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 In Thailand, you will in most cases get the result of your application within 15 days, and in many cases sooner, after the embassy has received the application and all supporting documents through the Norwegian Visa Application Center.

-The result of your application
+Result of your application

 You will be notified by SMS by VFS Global when your application has been processed.